ArthurMor4is/gradcam-app/README.md

-# Welcome to my ML apps

 <img
   src="https://imgs.xkcd.com/comics/machine_learning.png"
   style="display: block; margin-left: auto; margin-right: auto; max-width: 260px">

-Here I intend to gather some personal projects that involve machine learning concepts and that can be easily transformed into dockerized applications using streamlit.

-I intend to briefly describe the concepts involved in each of the applications on [my medium page](https://medium.com/@arthurfmorais) or on [my linkedin profile](https://www.linkedin.com/in/arthurmorais/).

-You are invited to collaborate!

 > **Note:** This is a project for learning purposes only.
 The concepts applied here are not necessarily proposed for a production environment.